The critical disordered pinning measure: Introduction

 It is a corollary of Theorem~\ref{thm:a} and Theorem~\ref{thm:2} that $\sL^\vartheta$ satisfies a scaling relation

-The above translation and scaling relations are analogous to those satisfied by the critical 2d stochastic heat flow \cite[Theorem~9.2]{CSZ21}, and their proofs are exactly the same, which we leave to the readers. }\end{remark} \begin{remark} {\rm While the first and second moments assumptions on $S$ in (\ref{assump:RW}) are virtual, we conjecture that the assumptions of vanishing third moment and finite fourth moment are technical, which are employed to establish a more refined bound, such as \eqref{Qtran}-\eqref{Q_tran2}, and could be eliminated with a more careful analysis.
+The above translation and scaling relations are analogous to those satisfied by the critical 2d stochastic heat flow \cite[Theorem~9.2]{CSZ21}, and their proofs are exactly the same, which we leave to the readers. \end{remark} \begin{remark} While the first and second moments assumptions on $S$ in (\ref{assump:RW}) are standard, the finite $(2+\kappa)$-th moment assumption is for technical reason.
+In Sections \ref{S4} and \ref{S6} $($in particular, see \eqref{eq:apply_local_limit} and \eqref{eq:apply_local_limit2}$)$ we demonstrate that this condition is nearly optimal within our framework.
+Specifically, to approximate the random walk kernel by the heat kernel, we require more than an $o(1)$ error term in the local limit theorem, namely we need some finer control over the error.
+Achieving such control necessitates a stronger assumption than the existence of a finite second moment $($see Theorem \ref{thm:local_1}$)$.

 A general renewal process of the form \eqref{renew_kernel} can be generated by Bessel random walks, which are a family of one-dimensional nearest-neighbor random walks with inhomogeneous increments (see \cite{A11} for the choice of spatially dependent transition probabilities).
-For the critical case $\alpha=\frac12$ with non-constant slowly varying function $L(\cdot)$, the transition probabilities are slightly inhomogeneous Theorem~\ref{thm:1} is also expected to hold for such random walks, as long as some necessary inputs, such as relevant local limit theorems, are established. }\end{remark} \begin{remark}{\rm For two random walks $S$ and $\tilde S$ both satisfying (\ref{assump:RW}), it is not hard to see that the difference of their expected number of overlap $R_N-\tilde R_N$ has a finite limit as $N$ tends to $\infty$.
+For the critical case $\alpha=\frac12$ with non-constant slowly varying function $L(\cdot)$, the transition probabilities are slightly inhomogeneous, where Theorem~\ref{thm:1} is also expected to hold for such random walks, as long as some necessary inputs, such as relevant local limit theorems, are established.

+It is also worth noting that, as demonstrated in Tsai \cite{Ts24} very recently for the stochastic heat flow, one may establish a set of conditions that fully characterizes the CDPM.
+This provides an alternative approach to show the convergence for general underlying renewal processes, which avoids using detailed structures such as the Markov property.
+It requires only verifying that the discrete model satisfies these conditions in the limit.
+We plan to pursue this direction in future work. \end{remark} \begin{remark} For two random walks $S$ and $\tilde S$ both satisfying (\ref{assump:RW}), it is not hard to see that the difference of their expected number of the overlap $R_N-\tilde R_N$ has a finite limit as $N$ tends to $\infty$.
 Denote the limit ${\rm a}({S,\tilde S}):=\lim_{N\to\infty}(R_N-\tilde R_N)$.
 Suppose $\sL^\vartheta(\dd s,\dd t)$ is the limit w.r.t.\ $S$ and a choice of $\beta_N$ satisfying (\ref{def:critwin}).
 Then, for $\tilde S$ and the same $\beta_N$,

-and therefore the limit w.r.t.\ $\tilde S$ and $\beta_N$ is $\sL^{\vartheta-2\pi{\rm a}({S,\tilde S})}(\dd s,\dd t)$. }\end{remark}
+and therefore the limit w.r.t.\ $\tilde S$ and $\beta_N$ is $\sL^{\vartheta-2\pi{\rm a}({S,\tilde S})}(\dd s,\dd t)$. \end{remark}

 To show the convergence of $\cZ_{N}^{\beta_N}(\dd s,\dd t)$ to the CDPM $\sL^\vartheta(\dd s,\dd t)$ on $\R^2_\leq$, by the translation and scaling relations (\ref{trans})-(\ref{scale}), it suffices to show the convergence in a restricted domain $[0,1]^2_{\leq}:=\{(s,t):0\leq s\leq t\leq1\}$.
 For the latter convergence, we prove it in two steps, as detailed below.